Date of Degree

 The first and second experiments revealed a LTM facilitation effect that could not be explained by priming, but the third experiment suggested that this facilitation effect was mediated by non-visual representations.
 The fourth and fifth experiments parceled out the contributions of non-visual memory representations, and failed to demonstrate any evidence of VLTM-VWM performance interactions.

 These results, in conjunction with other examples from the literature, all converged on the conclusion that VLTM-VWM facilitation interactions are relatively implausible.
 As such, it was concluded that VWM and VLTM representations are discreet.

 Conceptual Memory, Event-Related Potentials, Learning, Visual Long-Term Memory, Visual Working Memory

 Copyright 2008 Adam Trent Niese

 Niese, Adam Trent.
-"The Relationship between visual working memory and visual long-term memory." dissertation, University of Iowa, 2008.
+"The Relationship between visual working memory and visual long-term memory."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.